banner

 After completion, the certificate files will be stored in ~/.acme.sh/allwens.work, and acme.sh will automatically update the certificates in this folder.

-I am currently not sure if an API is required for updates, so for safety, I added the command to create environment variables in step 2 to ~/.zshrc.
+I am currently unsure if an API is required for updates, so for safety, I have also added the command to create environment variables in ~/.zshrc.

 Because I found the original path name too long, I first created a cert folder under /etc and created a symbolic link: